DLibatique/CLAS102-F19/5-creative.md

 5. You must include at least two important quotes from the reading or podcast in your tweet thread.
     - These two quotes cannot take up more than 2 of your 8-12 tweets.
 6. Post the Twitter thread, get a link for the first tweet of the thread, and then e-mail me the link.

+The grading rubric for this creative project can be found [here](https://drive.google.com/open?id=1_TLwO37dbwyhsVLWgNL6oiKX1B9a4vkrDkT2cRg702Q).

 <a href="#top" class="underline">Back to top.</a>
 <hr>